The best VoIP services offer a seamless online telecoms system that can suit any size of office.

 There's a basic 8x8 Express plan available from $12 per month per user, which offers a basic if decent range of services that could be especially attractive to small businesses.

-The X Series X2 plan plan starts at $25 per month per user and includes unlimited calling within 14 countries, phone number, extension dialing, voicemail, auto attendant, click to dial, music on hold, call recording, call queues, mobile/desktop apps, team messaging, unlimited internet faxing, 100 participants and analytics essentials.
-The system also integrates with G Suite, Office 365, Outlook, NetSuite, Salesforce and ZenDesk.
+The X Series X2 plan plan starts at $24 per month per user and includes unlimited calling within 14 countries, phone number, extension dialing, voicemail, auto attendant, click to dial, music on hold, call recording, call queues, mobile/desktop apps, team messaging, unlimited internet faxing, 100 participants and analytics essentials.
+The system also integrates with Google Workspace, Microsoft 365, Outlook, NetSuite, Salesforce and ZenDesk.

-The X Series X4 plan costs $45 per month per user and adds unlimited calling within 47 countries, an operator switchboard, and reporting analytics.
-The X Series X6 package starts at $110 per month per user and offers 4,000 minutes within 47 countries, skills-based routing, multi-level IVR, callback, and contact center analytics.
+The X Series X4 plan costs $44 per month per user and adds unlimited calling within 47 countries, call quality reporting, and supervisor analytics.
+Additional plans offer features such as 4,000 minutes within 47 countries, skills-based routing, multi-level IVR, callback, and contact center analytics.

 The system is easy to setup and has a variety of features.
 The lower end could easily suit a small business, while the more expensive options are specifically aimed at enterprises.